Model.PageBodyTags

 Next deadline

-1 November for visits after 1 December
+1 July for visits after 1 August

 To be eligible to apply:

-• Applicants need to have been a member for at least 12 months prior to the deadline on the closing date of the round applied to.
+• Applicants need to have been a member for at least 12 months immediately prior to the deadline on the closing date of the round applied to.
 If you are not a member, join today.
 Members that have joined as multiyear members are eligible to apply for a Lab Visit Grant after six months of membership has elapsed.

 • Applicants need to provide a summary of the intended work to be undertaken during the visit.